Leon Charney: Career

 He became a member of the bar in 1965, and with $200 in the bank started his own law firm representing sports and show-business personalities, including Jackie Mason and Sammy Davis Jr. As a young attorney, he was also a fierce advocate for the passage of the Good Samaritan Law after witnessing a man die in public when doctors refused to intervene out of fear of being sued.

 Charney became counsel and adviser at age 36 to U.S. Senator Vance Hartke of Indiana, and was his special counsel for six years.
 Through Hartke, Charney became more involved in international politics and diplomacy.
 He became close to Golda Meir, Prime Minister of Israel, with whom Charney worked on Israel's initiative to free Soviet Jews and help them emigrate to Israel.

 That effort saw the emigration of 1,000 Jews from Minsk in the Soviet Union to Israel.
 Later, United States President Jimmy Carter asked Charney to help advise him during the Camp David Accords.
-Charney refers to his efforts as using "back door channels", and he advised President Jimmy Carter from 1977-81.
+Charney refers to his efforts as using "back door channels", and he advised President Jimmy Carter from 1977 to 1981.
 In a forward for one of Charney's books, Carter referred to Charney as "the unsung hero of the Camp David Peace Treaty."

 In 1986 Charney went to Tunisia to meet with Yasser Arafat in the hope of a possible peaceful resolution of the Israeli–Palestinian conflict.